ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-8-1.md

-Chapter 8: Applying Effective Problem-Solving Beyond Work: Importance of Applying Effective Problem-Solving Beyond Work
+Importance of Applying Effective Problem-Solving Beyond Work
 =======================================================================================================================

 Effective problem-solving is not only important in the workplace but also in our personal lives.
 In this chapter, we will explore the importance of applying effective problem-solving beyond work.